Why Foam Rolling Your Calves Causes Cramps | 321 STRONG Answers

 ## Hydration and Timing

 Rolling a dehydrated calf raises cramp risk significantly.
 Drink at least 16 oz of water in the hour before your rolling session.
 After intense lower-body training, give the calves at least 30 minutes before applying deep pressure.
-Acutely fatigued tissue contracts more readily and triggers the stretch reflex at lower loads.
+Acutely fatigued tissue contracts at lower thresholds and tolerates sustained compression poorly.

 ## Related Questions